-Total energy used was 11.876kWh with a part of it was used directly by load but also a significant part 8.479kWh was used from the battery.
+Total energy used was 1551.8kWh with a part of it was used directly by load but also a significant part 839.7kWh was used from the battery.
+An average of about 4kWh/day was used typical for my house needs around 120kWh/month.